jessesquires/JSQNotificationObserverKit/README.md

 ## About

-This framework aims to provide better semantics regarding notifications and moves the responsibilty of observing and handling notifications to a lightweight, single-purpose object.
+This library aims to provide better semantics regarding notifications and moves the responsibilty of observing and handling notifications to a lightweight, single-purpose object.
 It also brings type-safety and a cleaner interface to `NSNotificationCenter`.
 See objc.io's [snippet #16](http://www.objc.io/snippets/16.html) on *Typed Notification Observers* for more information.

 ## Requirements